Field Density Test (FDT Test) By Sand Cone Method

-In this article, we will discuss how to perform field density test or fdt test at the site.
+In this article, we will discuss how to perform field density test or fdt test of soil by sand cone method.
+This test is very useful and commonly adopted at site.

 The sand cone method is one of the most common methods that are used for fdt or field density test in highway construction.
 The dry density test is carried out in the field to check the compaction of the layers.